c3foc/hagrid/README.md

 For now, this is a pretty standard Django Application developed with python3.7.
 Use `pip install -U -r requirements.txt` in a seperate python environment to install the dependencies.
 Make sure to adjust the (security related) settings in `settings.py` for use in production.

+All configuration views are only visible to logged in superusers.
+Using `./manage.py createsuperuser`, create a new superuser and login on the webpage.

 ### Todo List

 * Limit reservation to intial amount